jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 In the real world, it takes time for us to learn about things that are happening around us and around the world.
 It takes time for our mail to send, calls to go through, and light to travel between servers across the world.
 We can take inspiration from the real world and embrace a design that considers every member in the system as the primary site for the data that it generates.

 This means we allow peers to actually have different states as long as they *eventually* converge to a correct result.
 By relaxing the constraint on needing a globally consistent result, we remove the need to wait for all of our replicas to agree.
-In more formal distributed systems language, we trade linearizability for a property called **strong eventual consistency**:
+In more formal distributed systems language, we trade [[thoughts/linearizability|linearizability]] for a property called **strong eventual consistency**:

 - All updates will *eventually* reach every node
 - Every node that has received the same updates will have the same state